dclive/SurfaceLaptopGo/README.md

 Doesn't work: One should go into System Settings / Trackpad and unselect "Look up and data detectors", as (at least in 12.5.1) leaving this on caused cursor/trackpad irregularities in Finder.

-Made with help from the Dortania Ice Lake laptop guide, https://github.com/olm3ca/Surface-Laptop-Go (for the Ice Lake i5-1035G1 graphics fix .plist), and https://github.com/Xiashangning/BigSurface (for better trackpad, sleep, power - although it seems not to work well at the moment).
+Made with help from the Dortania Ice Lake laptop guide, https://github.com/olm3ca/Surface-Laptop-Go (for the Ice Lake i5-1035G1 graphics fix .plist), and https://github.com/Xiashangning/BigSurface (for better trackpad, sleep, power - and your USB mapping must be in place for this work well).
 Read all three and become familiar with the information in the articles.

 Tested with:  12.5.1.
 That's it.
 These are early days yet.